Download Full Text (361 KB)

 Migration Studies | Occupational Therapy | Psychology

 Mrabe, K., Kasyan-Howe, P., Domville, K., Paul, S., Kowalski, T., & Corley, D. (2021, April 15).
 Exploring Integration of Occupational Therapy Services for the Refugee Population.
-Poster presented at the Virtual OTD Capstone Symposium, University of St Augustine for Health Sciences. https://soar.usa.edu/otdcapstonesspring2021/14
+Poster presented at the Virtual OTD Capstone Symposium, University of St Augustine for Health Sciences.
+Retrieved from https://soar.usa.edu/otdcapstonesspring2021/14